 When we think of yoga and other flexibility and balanced-based workouts, we tend to think of New Age music.
 But you don’t have to stick to that genre if you don’t want to.
 Select music that makes you feel nostalgic or introspective.
 This will help you control your breathing, stay focused and self-aware.
 Music that brings you back to a time when you felt happy, carefree and safe will help you to relax into the movement and get the most out of your flexibility training.

 If you’re curious about my playlists, let’s just say I’m child of the 80s.
-I know no one who can rival the collection of 80s tunes I’ve amassed – 417 songs, thus far.
-But my playlists don’t consist only of songs from the favorite decade of my youth.
+I know no one who can rival the collection of 80s tunes I’ve amassed – over 500 songs, thus far.
+But my playlists don’t consist of songs only from the favorite decade of my youth.
 I’m always adding Top 40 songs that I like, particularly if they have a great workout beat.
-Some of my favorite contemporary artists for workouts include Adele, Bruno Mars, Train and OneRepublic.
+Some of my favorite contemporary artists for workouts include Taylor Swift, Imagine Dragons, Lady Gaga and OneRepublic.
 I’m constantly updating my workout playlists, swapping out one song for another to keep them fresh and new, even if a lot of the songs in them are old.

 Get the most out of all your workouts by making the most of the music you already own and love.